 5. It is affordable.
 Premiums can start as low as $29/month for the minimum $30,000 coverage.
 That is the equivalent of 6 coffees or 3 premium cocktails!
 Here is a table comparing the annual cost of $30,000 worth of insurance coverage for a sample healthy, 30-year-old with a decent credit rating, living in downtown Vancouver.
 The unit has a local fire alarm, the building is 150m from a fire hydrant and within 5 km of a fire hall.

 |Intact Insurance (West)||$29.00||$348|

 PRO TIP: You may be eligible for discounts.
 Each carrier offers different ones and that is why it is important to get a number of quotes.
-For a list of possible discounts, click here.

 For these key reasons, you should acquire tenant’s insurance.
 Keep in mind, though, that all tenant insurance policies are not created equally – they vary from company-to-company, location to location and for person-to-person.
 Do the necessary research to find the company and policy that suits your specific needs.
 The protection and peace of mind are worth it.